 For many, there will be a learning curve associated with air quality issues in the Portside Communities.
 Therefore, the Steering Committee terms are for two (2) years and Committee members may choose to extend their commitment to additional appointments.
 In cases where the cap on committee size has been reached, renewing members may serve one (1) additional year and take precedence over nominations for new members, although maintaining balanced representation amongst the neighborhoods in the Portside Community will be considered for all appointments of new and renewing members.
+After this additional year, preference will be given to new members who may wish to fill the seat.
+Existing or renewing members may continue to serve in the Committee after their term expires until their replacement is onboarded.
 For new members that are not familiar with air quality issues, District staff will prepare onboarding materials to bring them up to speed.
+The District will work with the Steering Committee facilitator to keep track of expiration and renewal of appointments, and conduct outreach to seek new members as needed.